 One Sheet Pan Teriyaki Chicken makes the perfect easy weeknight meal.
 Best of all, this recipe is made entirely on one sheet pan with tender chicken, crispy vegetables and a delicious sweet and tangy Asian sauce.

-- 5 Tablespoons rice wine vinegar OR apple cider vinegear for keto
+- 5 Tablespoons rice wine vinegar OR 4 tablespoons of apple cider vinegar

 - 2 Teaspoons sesame oil plus more for drizzling on vegetables (leave out for keto)